Ben0p/auto-cisco/README.md

 10. Checks firmware version
 11. Checks configuration status
 12. Does whatever needs to be done at this point
+    1. Converts to autonomous if it isn't already
+    2. Uploads firmware if it isn't updated
+    3. Sets BVI interface with temp IP
+    4. Uploads config
+    5. Copies config to running-config
 13. Performs a ping test and checks if config actually loaded
+14. Writes to memory
+15. Starts again

 ## TODO
 See TODO